- Former Representative of New York’s 9th Congressional District

 - Launched a 2010 campaign to investigate Glenn Beck and other conservative commentators

-- Was involved in a 2011 sex-messaging scandal that forced him to resign from Congress
+- Was involved in a sex-messaging scandal that forced him to resign from Congress in 2011

 Born in September 1964, Anthony Weiner grew up in Brooklyn, New York.
 After receiving his B.A. at SUNY Plattsburgh in 1985, he worked as an aide for then-New York congressman Charles Schumer from 1985 to 1991.
 In 1991 Weiner was elected to the New York City Council, where he served until Schumer gave up his House of Representatives seat to campaign (successfully) for a spot in the U.S. Senate in 1998.
 That year, Weiner secured the Democratic nomination to succeed Schumer in the House, and he would serve as the Representative for New York’s 9th District for the next 13 years.
 In 2005, Weiner campaigned unsuccessfully to become the mayor of New York City.
 That same year, he was fined $47,000 by the Federal Election Commission for having taken “excessive contributions from 183 individual contributors for the 2000 primary and general elections.”